VU-PINK/VUCleanChat/README.md

 Edit banned words in /ext/server/banned.lua

-How it works:
+##How it works:

-## Add your banned words here, don´t forget to add a comma between words.
+Add your banned words here, don´t forget to add a comma between words:

 banned = {

 "bannedword1",